lyphuong601/advanced-mysql-script/README.md

 # MySQL_Script
 ### MySQL scripts to retrieve different data from MySQL database
 #### Question 1:
 Given a table of rental property searches by users.
 The table consists of search results and outputs host information for searchers.
 Find the minimum, average, maximum rental prices for each host’s popularity rating.
-The host’s popularity rating is defined as below:
+The host’s popularity rating is defined as below: <br>
-    0 reviews: New
+    0 reviews: New <br>
-    1 to 5 reviews: Rising
+    1 to 5 reviews: Rising <br>
-    6 to 15 reviews: Trending Up
+    6 to 15 reviews: Trending Up <br>
-    16 to 40 reviews: Popular
+    16 to 40 reviews: Popular <br>
-    More than 40 reviews: Hot
+    More than 40 reviews: Hot <br>

-###### Solution:
+###### Solution: <br>
-Step 1: Create new host_id by combining price, room_type, host_since, zipcode, and number_of_reviews.
+Step 1: Create new host_id by combining price, room_type, host_since, zipcode, and number_of_reviews.<br>
-Step 2: Use CASE WHEN to make scenarios and aggregate data using MIN, AVG, MAX
+Step 2: Use CASE WHEN to make scenarios and aggregate data using MIN, AVG, MAX <br>

 ``
 WITH T1 AS (